 Having a website for your business helps prove credibility.
 It shows you’ve invested your time and talent in design and copy (text) considerations, to bring together a cohesive piece of communication.

-While anybody can create a Facebook page or Instagram profile, a website shows a point of difference and a commitment as a business, to the clients you serve.
-And don’t forget, many who find products and services on social media, look for websites to validate the legitimacy of the business.
+While anybody can create a Facebook page or Instagram profile, a website shows a point of difference.
+It shows a commitment as a business, to the clients you serve.
+Many people who find products and services on social media, look for websites to validate the legitimacy of the business.

 A website says, “I’m a professional.
 I’m here for the long-term.”